balabanmetin/problem-template/README.md

 **gen** folder is supposed to contain an input file generator if it's possible.

-and the file **statement.md** is a text file in the markdown format. look inside it for basic usage, and see [here](http://daringfireball.net/projects/markdown/) for an in depth tutorial of markdown.
+**statement.md** is a text file in the markdown format. look inside it for basic usage, and see [here](http://daringfireball.net/projects/markdown/) for an in depth tutorial of markdown.

+**notes.md** is the place to put your notes for the contest organizator that might be helpful before, after and during the contest especially for this problem.

 ###Some notes
 - output for a given input must always be the same. explicitly stating that some